myenglishmood/wp-gdpr-core/readme.txt

 = E-mail filters =

-We have 5 e-mail templates and they are all editable through [filters](https://codex.wordpress.org/Plugin_API/Filter_Reference).
+We have 5 e-mail templates and they are all editable through [filters](https://codex.wordpress.org/Plugin_API/Filter_Reference) or can be replaced in the theme.

+In order to replace the email template, you can copy the template from our plugin and move it to the theme.
+Place it in under theme-name/wp-gdpr-core/email/samefilename.php

+Email templates:

 The requester and the dpo will be emailed when the requester asks for the data.
 - 'wp_gdpr_request_email': $email_template, $email, $url (email to requester)